radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have fixed bugs and updated documentation (see NEWS.md for details).
+I also fixed an link issue in the documentation for sshh and sshhr

 ## Test environments